TurboWarp/docs/docs/website/javascript.md

 ## Short Answer {#short}

  * If you want to package/HTMLify a project, use https://packager.turbowarp.org/
- * If you want to convert Scratch projects to readable and editable JavaScript, use https://leopardjs.com/
+ * If you want to convert Scratch projects to readable and editable JavaScript, use https://leopardjs.com/ instead of TurboWarp

 ## Long Answer {#long}